Exciting mutual inclination in planetary systems with a distant stellar companion: the case of Kepler-108: Application to other exoplanet systems

 \section{Application to other exoplanet systems}

 The most direct consequence of ivection resonance capture is the excitation of mutual inclination.
-However, even if exciting mutual inclination by ivection resonance is common, finding another system like Kepler-108 can be very difficult since we seldom manage to observe the mutual inclination of planets (except when they are nearly coplanar).
-In this section, we determine whether ivection resonance is common among exoplanet systems with external binary companion using indirect evidences such as the overall statistics of the precession period and critical migration timescale.
+However, even if exciting mutual inclination by ivection resonance is common, finding another system like Kepler-108 will still be very difficult since we seldom manage to observe the mutual inclination of planets (except when they are nearly coplanar).
+In this section, we determine whether ivection resonance can be common among exoplanet systems with external binary companion using indirect evidences such as the overall statistics of the precession period and critical migration timescale.